REGION_ID is an abbreviated code that Google assigns

 Pub/Sub provides reliable, many-to-many, asynchronous messaging between applications.
 Publisher applications can send messages to a topic, and other applications can subscribe to that topic to receive the messages.

-This document describes how to use the Google Cloud Client Library to send and receive Google Cloud Pub/Sub messages in an app running in the flexible environment.
+This document describes how to use the Cloud Client Library to send and receive Pub/Sub messages in a Python app.

-Copy the sample apps to your local machine, and cd to the pubsub directory:
+Copy the sample apps to your local machine, and navigate to the

 git clone https://github.com/GoogleCloudPlatform/python-docs-samples cd python-docs-samples/appengine/flexible/pubsub

 Create a topic and subscription, which includes specifying the endpoint to which the Pub/Sub server should send requests: